MSI vs ASUS laptops: Which brand should you go with?

-The MSI model is the GF65 Thin 9SE-013 that packs the same GPU but with intel i7 CPU.
-You also get 16 GB of RAM and 512 GB SSD.
+The MSI model is the GF65 Thin 9SE-013 that packs the same GPU but with an Intel i7 CPU.
+You also get 16 GB of RAM and a 512 GB SSD.
 Build quality, keyboard and trackpad are the same as on the GL63.

 The display is a 15-inch 1080p 120 Hz IPS with solid contrast and wide viewing angles.
 Everything else is average.
 It’s an okay display for the price and at least it comes with a 120 Hz refresh rate.
 Performance is where the GL65 shines.

-Expect smooth 60 Hz experience with all latest AAA games with 120 FPS and more with esports titles.
+Expect a smooth 60 Hz experience with all the latest AAA games with 120 FPS and more with esports titles.
 And RTX-supported games will be able to run at decent framerates.
-Basically, this is the same as with ASUS TUF but with a more capable CPU.
+This is the same as with ASUS TUF but with a more capable CPU.

 Battery life is a bit better than with TUF.
 Expect about 1 hour more with light usage.
 The GF65 is a capable mid-range gaming laptop that offers a lot for the price.
 It’s a better choice than the RTX 2060-equipped ASUS TUF laptop.

 5. ASUS ZenBook 15 UX534FT & MSI Prestige 15 A10SC-010: Best high-end laptops for general purpose

 General-purpose picks in the high-end segment include ZenBook 15 and Prestige 15 models.
 Do note that the MSI model is about 30 percent more expensive than the ASUS device.